A day trip to two iconic sites in Wiltshire, a county in England’s southwest.

 Modern buildings of this scale are nothing unique.
-But at the time of construction, cathedrals like this were sticking out of cities formed by mostly small wooden houses and unpaved roads more than anything.
-That's always powerful to remember on sites like this.
+But at the time of construction, cathedrals like this were sticking out of cities with small wooden houses and unpaved roads more than anything.
+That’s always powerful to imagine on sites like this.

 There is also one modern element worth mentioning: the “Font” (2008), a cross-shaped fountain used for baptism.